RandomInsano/skullspace-infra/README.md

 Playbooks, so come along and learn with us!
 Maybe deploy a hackerspace of your very own! :D

+### Inventories

+We keep the list of machines this playbooks operate on in the "[hosts](hosts)" file.
+You'll see in there that there are some groupings and variables, but most importantly there are machine names and IP addresses.
+These are just placeholders and don't represent the real machines so you'll have to go in and edit them.

 ### Running Playbooks

 To run a playbook, we recommend running the following: